Experiencing Harassment Due to Your Pregnancy?

 You deserve to enjoy your pregnancy and work in an environment that is free of harassment.
 If this is not the case, then you should hold your employer responsible for fostering a hostile work environment.
 A Los Angeles pregnancy harassment lawyer will help you strategically apply the law to the evidence of your claim and maximize your economic damages.

 Contact the Los Angeles employment attorneys at Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 for a free initial consultation.
 You can also contact us online and tell us about your workplace pregnancy harassment.
+We handle both pregnancy harassment and pregnancy discrimination cases.
 We promise to carefully review the merits of your case and look forward to meeting with you soon.